Social determinants of mental health: Biological factors

 Biological factors can also affect the likelihood of certain mental illnesses among individuals.
 When considering major depression, for example, the HTR1A −1019C>G genotype was found to be significantly associated among patients in Utah, United States.
 Further, the functional BDNF Val66Met polymorphism has also been found to be a potential genetic risk factor for depression because it impacts the volume of the hippocampus, and stress-induced hippocampal atrophy has been associated with the origination and development of affective disorders.
 Extensive research and literature in the fields of neuroscience and psychology – and their intersection – aim to identify these genetic and anatomical risk factors.

 Interventions

 Research has been conducted into examining mental health treatments and interventions that consider these social determinants of mental health and the roles they play in mental health outcomes.
+Interventions aimed at addressing social determinants of mental health operate at multiple levels: environmental, structural, and local.

+International public health organizations emphasize that reducing socioeconomic inequalities may help mitigate mental health disparities.
+Policy interventions such as improving access to education, strengthen social protection systems, reduce poverty, and expand universal health coverage are all structural approaches to improving mental health outcomes.

+Community-based programs such as expanding mental health education in school-based initiatives and training primary and community health-care workers to address mental health disorders within the community have been developed to address barriers to care in underserved populations.
+These are more local-based interventions that can improve mental health outcomes and reduce the rates of mental illnesses impacting these populations.

+Recommended interventions for addressing social determinants of mental health include administering an assessment of social risk factors into clinical practice, creating more community-based efforts to strengthen social support networks, and advocating for policy reforms aimed at improving access to housing, healthcare, and other social resources.

-For example, nutritional psychiatry is an emerging area of study which aims to improve mental health of individuals through diet and food: Adan et al. 2019 highlights that intervention studies have found that diet and lifestyle could potentially influence mental health treatment and prevention.
+Nutritional psychiatry is an emerging area of study which aims to improve mental health of individuals through diet and food: Adan et al. 2019 highlights that intervention studies have found that diet and lifestyle could potentially influence mental health treatment and prevention.